Lachlan Croker

-Lachlan Croker (born 12 December 1996) is an Australian professional rugby league footballer who plays as a for the Manly Warringah Sea Eagles in the National Rugby League (NRL).
+Lachlan Croker (born 12 December 1996) is a former Australian professional rugby league footballer who last played as a for the Manly Warringah Sea Eagles in the National Rugby League (NRL).

 Croker previously played for the Canberra Raiders as a in the NRL.

 Background

 Croker was born in Goulburn, New South Wales, Australia.

 Croker played his junior rugby league for the Crookwell Green Devils and Goulburn Stockmen, before being signed by the Canberra Raiders.

 Before deciding on Rugby League, he played for his high school's Rugby Union team, at Trinity Catholic College Goulburn, and was captain of the team for several years.

 Croker is the nephew of former Canberra player and Australian international Jason Croker.

 Playing career

 Early career

 From 2014 to 2016, Croker played for the Canberra Raiders' NYC team.
 On 11 November 2015, he re-signed with Canberra on a two-year contract until the end of 2017.

 2016

 In February, Croker got the chance to play with his uncle Jason at the 2016 NRL Auckland Nines.
 For the 2016 season, he captained the Raiders' NYC side.
 In round 2 of the 2016 NRL season, he made his NRL debut for Canberra against the Sydney Roosters.
 That would be his only NRL appearance for the season.